Sibylla of Cyprus

-Sibylla of Cyprus (Sibyl; 1198-c.
-1230/52) was the queen of Armenia from 1210 until 1219 as the second wife of King Leo I. A member of the House of Lusignan, she was the daughter of Queen Isabella I of Jerusalem and King Aimery of Cyprus.
+Sibylla of Cyprus (Sibyl; 1198 – 1230 to 1252) was the queen of Armenia from 1210 until 1219 as the second wife of King Leo I. A member of the House of Lusignan, she was the daughter of Queen Isabella I of Jerusalem and King Aimery of Cyprus.
 Her half-brother, King Hugh I of Cyprus, married her off to the 60-year-old King Leo when she was 12.
 She had one child, Isabella, who succeeded Leo as queen when he died in 1219.
 She had a strong claim to the throne of Jerusalem, but her Armenian marriage made it difficult to enforce.

 Family

 Sibylla was born in 1198 into the House of Lusignan.
 She was the elder daughter of Queen Isabella I of Jerusalem and her fourth husband, King Aimery of Cyprus.
 While Aimery's children from his first marriage carried Lusignan names, those born to him and Isabella were named after their maternal relatives; Sibylla was named after her mother's half-sister Queen Sibylla of Jerusalem.
 Because their mother already had four daughters from her previous marriages, Sibylla and her sister, Melisende, had little chance of inheriting the crown of Jerusalem.
 The validity of Isabella's second and third marriages, to Margrave Conrad of Montferrat and Count Henry II of Champagne, respectively, were disputed because her first husband, Humphrey IV of Toron, lived until 1198.
-This cast a doubt on the legitimacy of Sibylla's older maternal half-sisters, Maria of Montferrat and Alice and Philippa of Champagne.
+This cast doubt on the legitimacy of Sibylla's older maternal half-sisters, Maria of Montferrat and Alice and Philippa of Champagne.
 The legitimacy of Sibylla and Melisende was not questioned.

 King Aimery, Queen Isabella, and their young son, Amalric-who had stood to inherit the Kingdom of Jerusalem from Isabella-all died in 1205.
 Isabella was succeeded by Maria, the eldest of her five surviving daughters, while Aimery's Kingdom of Cyprus passed to Hugh I, his son from his first marriage.
 Sibylla became a ward at Hugh's court.